How to Charge RV Battery From the Vehicle

 The red clamp of the jumper cables should be attached to the positive pole of the RV battery.
 Now, the other red clamp belongs to the positive pole of the car battery.

 Afterward, the black clamp of the jumper cables should be attached to the negative pole of the car battery.
 Just like before, the other black clamp belongs to the battery of the RV.
-Be careful to save your face as the clamp connection sometimes causes some sparks.
+Be careful to save your face, as the clamp connection sometimes causes sparks.

 When the charging is completed, take the clamps out.
-The black clamp of the RV battery must be taken away first then the one on the car’s battery.
-Follow the same process with the red clamps, in the same order, and put caps back on.
+The black clamp of the RV battery must be taken away first, then the one on the car’s battery.
+Follow the same process with the red clamps in the same order, and put the caps back on.

 How to Charge the Battery While Driving

 The common question we face is the possibility of charging the RV battery while driving.
-To ease the curious minds of the newbie RV owners, the possible answer is yes.
-Letting the battery charge go down too low permanently affect the battery’s ability to hold a charge.
+The possible answer is yes to ease the curious minds of the newbie RV owners.
+Letting the battery charge go down too low permanently affects the battery’s ability to hold a charge.
 Acquaint yourself with the right method of RV battery charging for enjoyable road trips.

 Step 1: The use of quality cables and plugs for connecting the battery and the charging source

-Whether you are using separated batteries or a solar panel, you must connect them to the RV battery.
-Losses may occur and it lowers the transfer rate efficiency from 100%.
+Whether using separate batteries or a solar panel, you must connect them to the RV battery.
+Losses may occur, and it lowers the transfer rate efficiency from 100%.
 Using quality plugs and cables to form a stable connection can minimize the loss and reduce voltage loss greatly.

 Step 2: The VCR disconnects automatically and parallels the batteries

 Firstly, the Voltage Controlled Relay (VCR) organizes automatic disconnections and instant parallelization of the auxiliary and the start batteries.
-The batteries stay at a pre-set level, parallel when the relay is closed.
+The batteries stay at a pre-set level, parallel, when the relay is closed.
 When the truck starts and keeps on running, the relay remains open.
-The trailer and truck batteries disconnect when the truck is turned off, charging stops putting the voltage to the pre-set level.
+The trailer and truck batteries disconnect when the truck is turned off, and charging stops, putting the voltage to the pre-set level.

 Step 3: The phase of charging